The power of communication

 According to Petter Grabbe, a common request among users has been for an HE round with better ability to defeat body armour.
 Such armour is increasingly being worn by hostile forces and can limit the effectiveness of fragmentation rounds.

 Our designers addressed this challenge in several ways.
 One was to replace the mechanical fuze of the HE 441 with a much smaller electro-mechanical in the HE 448.
-At the same time, the 800 steel balls in the HE 441 have been replaced with 4,000 tungsten pellets in the HE 448, increasing fragment density and the overall probability of striking vulnerable areas on the enemy combatant, such as the neck.
+At the same time, the 800 steel balls in the HE 441 have been replaced with 4,000 tungsten pellets in the HE 448, increasing fragment density and the overall probability of striking vulnerable areas on the enemy combatant.

 Even greater range